OpenVidu/openvidu-loadtest/aws/README.md

 And finally review the stack and click **Create**

-After a couple minutes you can see the URLs on the output tab.
+After a couple minutes you can see the URLs in the output tab.
 One for OpenVidu and another one for the TestApp.

 ![Output](https://github.com/OpenVidu/openvidu-loadtest/blob/master/aws/images/Output.png)